 In its debut out on the West Coast, the Blue-Grey All-American Bowl received some rave reviews on Jan.
 21, both locally and national, thus was a success as Pacific defeated Atlantic, 37-14, at Oakland Raiders’ Coliseum in a televised game in ESPN3.

 On the other side of the ball for the Atlantic, Air Force commit Beau English, Miami commit Evidence Njoku and Northern Colorado commit Kevin Williams did particularly in the spotlight.
-Same thing, in fact, can be said their counterpart Jonah Williams.
+Same thing, in fact, can be said for their counterpart Jonah Williams.

 Once everyone recently arrived, the country’s best had an opportunity to work with the brand’s staff of NFL veterans, now turned coaches for the All-American Bowl, including the Pacific’s Mark McMillian, who played for the Eagles and Chiefs, among others.